-Prepare students for professional career in business or public management at entry level managerial position.
+Prepare students for professional careers in business or public management at entry-level managerial positions.

 Inculcate positive attitudes, abilities and practical skills that are essential for a socially responsible and competent manager.

-Develop adequate foundation for higher studies in management.
+Develop an adequate foundation for higher studies in management.

-The Bachelor of Business (BBA) Program fulfills the complete requirement of the BBA degree as per requirement of the Pokhara University
+The Bachelor of Business (BBA) Program fulfils the complete requirement of the BBA degree as per the requirement of the Pokhara University

 The courses in the BBA Program are taught by a highly experienced faculty with wide experience in teaching over many years

-The method of education involves utilization of cases and computers to better explain concepts to students
+The method of education involves the utilization of cases and computers to better explain concepts to students

 The program also involves students in extracurricular activities to further the knowledge they receive in the classroom

-SAIM has been ranked as one of the Top Buiness School in the country for the BBA program
+SAIM has been ranked as one of the Top Business Schools in the country for the BBA program

 Duration of the Course:

-The BBA Program is an intensive 4-year course stretched over eight semesters of full time study, with every academic year having two semesters.
+The BBA Program is an intensive 4-year course stretched over eight semesters of full-time study, with every academic year having two semesters.
 The Fall semester starts in September and the Spring semester in March.
 Students are normally admitted to the program in the fall semester.
-Maximum duration allowed for the BBA program to be completed is six years i.e., 12 semesters.
+The maximum duration allowed for the BBA program to be completed is six years i.e., 12 semesters.
 Students are required to complete internship and project work during their study period.
-After completion of the course requirements students are awarded Bachelor of Business Administration (BBA) by Pokhara University.
+After completion of the course requirements, students are awarded Bachelor of Business Administration (BBA) by Pokhara University.

 The curriculum is designed to provide solid conceptual and theoretical knowledge in various fields of management relevant to organizations and familiarize the students with the basic tools and techniques of analyzing problems and supporting decision making.
-Lecture, case analysis and discussion, term-paper writing, seminars and project works are the common teaching methods used by the faculty to achieve the objectives of various courses.
-Throughout the program emphasis is placed on students’ active participation and involvement in learning with the role of a faculty member mostly confined to that of a guide and counselor.
+Lecture, case analysis and discussion, term paper writing, seminars and project works are the common teaching methods used by the faculty to achieve the objectives of various courses.
+Throughout the program, emphasis is placed on students’ active participation and involvement in learning with the role of a faculty member mostly confined to that of a guide and counsellor.

-A student needs to complete 120 credit hours of course work, project work and internship for earning BBA degree.
-A full time student has to take a minimum of 12 credits per semester.
+A student needs to complete 120 credit hours of course work, project work and internship for earning a BBA degree.
+A full-time student has to take a minimum of 12 credits per semester.

 Core Courses ( 36 credit hours);